mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 { <field>: { <operator>: <value> } }
 ```

-Let's see some of them in action and getb a better understanding of how to use them.
+Let's see some of them in action and get a better understanding of how to use them.
+The *trips* collection is an open source data sample from *Citi Bike*, a bycicle rental in New York City.
+The trip duration field list how long the trip was in seconds.
+Let's see if we can find any trips that took a minute or less.